One of the first phrases many Mandarin learners pick up is:

 And no doubt, this phrase can be amazingly useful...

 Especially if you’re anxious to escape a confusing situation or end a conversation before it even begins!

 But, let me guess…

 Most of the time you want your conversations in Mandarin to last longer.
-You want to practice.
-You want to use the language you’re learning to communicate with people.
+You want to practice and use the language to communicate with people.

 And routinely blurting out 听不懂 tīng bù dǒng when you don’t understand what someone says gets in the way of that.

 Well, the first thought that a “听不懂 tīng bù dǒng” might trigger in the head of a native speaker, is that you pretty much don’t understand ANY Chinese at all — they’ll assume you’re not ready or willing to give the conversation a shot.